An Easy Recipe To Make Biltong Carpaccio.

 - Only the outer part of the meat should be dry.

 - The biltong can be frozen if not used immediately.

 - Feta Salsa: 200 g Feta Cheese, cut into small cubes.

 - 2 firm avocados, peeled and cut into small cubes.

 - 2 Spring Onions.

 - finely sliced 30 ml mixed bean sprouts.

 Line a serving platter with the rocket leaves and slice the biltong into 1,5 mm slices.
 Arrange the slices on the bed of rocket and spoon the salsa in the centre of the platter.

 Sprinkle the meat lightly with the sauce and a few sprouts if desired.
-If y0u have any left meat, you could create a lovely pate with it.
+If you have any left meat, you could create a lovely tart with it.